- Home

 What does the Cybersecurity and Forensics area cover?

-It covers prevention, protection, detection, response, technical testing and forensic investigation, helping the organisation reduce exposure, improve control and respond with greater rigour to incidents and digital evidence.
+It covers prevention, protection, detection, response, technical testing, and forensic investigation, helping the organisation reduce exposure, improve control, and respond with greater rigour to incidents and digital evidence.

-What is the difference between cybersecurity and digital forensics?
+What is the difference between Cybersecurity ISO 27032 Essentials and NIST Cybersecurity Framework 2.0 Essentials?

 Yes.
-One of the objectives of this area is to strengthen the ability to prepare, detect, respond, preserve evidence, analyse root cause and learn from incidents, improving control, response speed and traceability.
+One of the objectives of this area is to strengthen the ability to prepare, detect, respond, preserve evidence, analyse root cause, and learn from incidents, improving control, response speed, and traceability.

-Can I request support to define a training pathway for my role or team?
+Can I ask for support in defining a training path for my role or team?

 Need help choosing the right course?